|Cosmology||The Nature of Magic|

 Sitting astride a great chasm that breaches the various planes of existence, this great castle is the home of Ulan, The Soul Collector.
 Dead souls rise from the base of the Shadowlands and eventually arrive at the gates of the Keep.
 Millions of souls can occupy the vast necropolis within while awaiting their release to either another plane of existence or reincarnation into Traykon.
 Ulan's greatest servants become retainers to the deity in death, serving as caretakers and guardians of the Keep.

-Souls who are brought through the great gates must present themselves before the Golvor, those who weight the dead.
+Souls who are brought through the great gates must present themselves before the Golvor, those who decide the fate of the dead.
 The Golvor judge the person's life against the precepts and beliefs of their patron deity.
-Only those whose life has weighed heavily with the tenets of their deity may pass through the vortex within the heart of the Keep to be with their deity.
-Those who fail to have lived a mostly righteous life by their god's standards are sent back to Traykon to be reincarnated in order to have another chance for a favorable dispensation of their soul.
+Only those whose life has followed closely with the tenets of their deity may pass through the vortex within the heart of the Keep to be with their deity.
+Those who fail to have lived a mostly righteous life by their god's standards are sent back to Traykon to be reincarnated in order to have another chance for a different dispensation of their soul.
 Those few unlucky souls to have betrayed their deity are have their souls enslaved by Ulan to serve the needs of the Keep for an eternity.
+Truly blackened souls who betrayed their deity in epic fashion are believed to suffer torments that would make Devils quake in fear.

 Even within the Shadowlands their exists a place so dark from which no light escapes.
 Home of The Unnamed One, the Umbral Citadel is where all souls who worship no god are drawn.
 The Citadel is said to exist simultaneously in multiple worlds, only partially existing in the Shadowlands as well as a forgotten level of the Abyss.
-Umbral Dragons, savage undead, and rogue demons can be seen roaming the lands around the Shadowlands hunting for wayward souls.
+Umbral Dragons, savage undead, and rogue demons can be seen roaming the lands around the Shadowlands hunting for wayward souls to offer up to the dark master of the Citadel.

 The fate of souls drawn within the citadel is known only to the Dark God and his servants.
 After souls have entered the gates of the Citadel, not even a wish or miracle can raise the character from the dead.
 Legends tell of a few souls who were released from the Citadel in response to dark quests or immense sacrifices devoted to The Unnamed One.
 Any soul returned to life retains no knowledge of their existence within the Citadel and often retain some touch of the grave.